sarisabban/SinfNet/README.md

 7. The .h5 file is the weights file used for image detection.

-8. If the training is interrupted, you can use the weight.h5 and training.pkl files to continue where you left off.
+8. If the training is interrupted, you can use the weight.h5 file to continue where you left off.

 ### Detection
 #### CNN